dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  You're just left with yourself all the time, whatever you do anyway.
-You've got to get down to your own God in your own temple.
-It's all down to you, mate.
+  The most difficult thing is the decision to act, the rest is merely tenacity.
+The fears are paper tigers.
+You can do anything you decide to do.
+You can act to change and control your life and the procedure , the process is its own reward.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1460 days)